Cross-Entropy Loss

 sample

-… label / output index
+… class index

-… index for correct class.
+… index of the correct class

 nn.CrossentropyLoss <=> nn.LogSoftmax & nn.NLLoss

-nn.BCEWithLogitsLoss <=> nn.Sigmoid && nn.BCELoss
+nn.BCEWithLogitsLoss <=> nn.Sigmoid & nn.BCELoss

 center

-when does it not perform well?
+When does it not perform well?

 • strong class imbalence (just becomes more confident in predicting the majority class and neglects the minority class)